7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

   All 2 tests passed.
 ok
 ```
-All you have to do to enable **eunit** is add the following line to the top of your file:
+All you have to do is enable **eunit** by adding the following line to the top of your file:

     -include_lib("eunit/include/eunit.hrl").